unifiedsdm/unifiedsdm.github.io/index.md

   <source src="wavs/DailyTalk_model_generated/1_user.wav" type="audio/wav">
 </audio>

 User (Ground Truth): Not everyone.
 But a lot of people do, especially the young.
-It's a fine place to spend an evening with friends or to make some new friends.
+It's a fine place to spend an evening with friends or to make some new friends.<br>

+**Generated Spoken Response**
 <table>
 	<thead>
 		<tr>